-A security group is a virtual firewall and features stateful data packet filtering.
-It is used to configure the network access control of CVM, Cloud Load Balancer, TencentDB, and other instances, while controlling their outbound and inbound traffic.
+A security group is a virtual firewall that features stateful data packet filtering.
+It is used to configure the network access control of CVM, Cloud Load Balancer, TencentDB, and other instances while controlling their outbound and inbound traffic.
 It is an important means of network security isolation.

 - A security group is a logical group.
 You can add CVM, ENI, TencentDB, and other instances in the same region with the same network security isolation requirements to the same security group.

-- By default, instances associated with the same security group are not interconnect with each other, unless you add relevant rules.
+- By default, instances in the same security group are not interconnected, unless you allow them by specifying rules.

 - Security groups are stateful.
-Inbound traffic you have allowed can automatically go outward and vice versa.
+Inbound traffic you have allowed can automatically become outbound and vice versa.

 - Source: IP address of the source data (inbound) or target data (outbound).

-- Protocol type and protocol port: protocol type can be TCP, UDP, HTTP, etc.
+- Protocol type and protocol port: the protocol type, such as TCP, UDP, etc.

-- When traffic enters or exits an instance that is bound to a security group, the security group rules will be matched in order from top to bottom.
-If a rule is matched successfully, the traffic is allowed to pass and the system no longer matches it with subsequent rules.
+- When traffic goes in or out of an instance that is bound to a security group, the security group rules will be matched sequentially from top to bottom.
+If a rule is matched successfully and takes effect, the subsequent rules will not be matched.

 Multiple security groups

-An instance can be bound with one or multiple security groups.
-When it is bound with multiple security groups, the security group rules will be matched in order from top to bottom.
-You can adjust security group priorities at any time.
+An instance can be bound to one or multiple security groups.
+When it is bound to multiple security groups, the security group rules will be matched sequentially from top to bottom.
+You can adjust the priorities of security groups at any time.

-When creating a security group, you can use the two security group templates provided by Tencent Cloud.
+When creating a security group, you can select one of the two security group templates provided by Tencent Cloud:

-- Template that opens all ports: all inbound and outbound traffic will be allowed to pass.
+- The template that opens all ports: all inbound and outbound traffic will be allowed to pass.

-- Template that opens major ports: port TCP 22 (for Linux SSH login), ports 80 and 443 (for Web service), port 3389 (for Windows remote login), ICMP protocol (for Ping commands), and private network will be open to traffic.
+- The template that opens major ports: port TCP 22 (for Linux SSH login), ports 80 and 443 (for Web service), port 3389 (for Windows remote login), the ICMP protocol (for Ping commands), and the private network will be open to the Internet.

-- If you need to protect the application layer (HTTP/HTTPS), you can purchase Tencent Cloud Web Application Firewall (WAF).
-It defends web security at the application layer against web vulnerabilities, malicious crawlers, and CC attacks, helping protect your websites and web applications.
+- If you need to protect the application layer (HTTP/HTTPS), please activate Tencent Cloud Web Application Firewall (WAF), which provides web security at the application layer to defend against web vulnerabilities, malicious crawlers, and CC attacks, helping protect your websites and web applications.